r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ## Establishing the linking order from existing patches

-As noted above, most CRAN packages that needed it at the time of this writing have been patched (the patch adding `Makevars.ucrt`), so package maintainer may find linking orders there and test them, update and add to their source code.
+As noted above, R packages on Windows need to explicitly specify a linking order, ordered names of libraries to link to the package.

-It may be that some of them are incorrect, even though there are no linking errors - package authors may know better knowing their code, and issues should be discovered by testing.
+## (Not) establishing the linking order in R packages via pkg-config

-## Establishing the linking order in R packages via pkg-config
+This section may be skipped by those looking only for instructions to follow.

 The linking order can be obtained via `pkg-config`.
 On the cross-compilation host (Linux) one may run